 The Iroquois Indian Museum will postpone its opening for the 2020 season and remain closed until further notice, following the State of New York’s decision to limit large gatherings.

-The Iroquois Museum will remain closed through at least April 30 to support efforts to slow the spread of COVID-19 (coronavirus).
+The Iroquois Museum will remain closed to support efforts to slow the spread of COVID-19 (coronavirus).
 The museum has postponed public programs, events, and tours through the end of May.
 During the extended closure staff will transition to multiple work arrangements, with some remaining onsite to ensure the care of the buildings and artwork and some working remotely.

 “The Iroquois Museum cares deeply about our community.
 The health and welfare of our visitors, staff, and volunteers are of utmost importance to us,” says Steph Shultes, executive director.
 “We will continue to stay informed of this issue and support our staff and visitors.”

-The Iroquois Museum will provide updates on its website, iroquoismuseum.org, as well as through social media.
-We invite you to explore the Iroquois Museum collections online and learn more about the museum on our website, Facebook, and Instagram accounts.
+The Iroquois Museum will provide updates on this website, as well as through social media.
+We invite you to explore the Iroquois Museum collections online and learn more about the museum on our Facebook, and Instagram accounts.